Libensemble/libensemble/docs/tutorials/calib_cancel_tutorial.rst

 cancelled points.
 These signals can be caught and acted on by the user ``sim_f``; otherwise they will be ignored.

-Allocation function and Cancellation configuration
+Allocation Function and Cancellation Configuration
 --------------------------------------------------

 The allocation function used in this example is the *only_persistent_gens* function in the